koljah-de/pi-hole-adlists-updater/README.md

 ```

 ## Adjust the gravity update behavior
 By default, the gravity is updated by a cron job (*/etc/cron.d/pihole*) or (for Arch users) the *pi-hole-gravity.timer*.
-Additionally you can let the script update the gravity, everytime the adlists have changed.
+Additionally you can let the script update the gravity, every time the adlists have changed.

 ***IMPORTANT: To do this, you must let execute the script as root.***